PayPal Crypto Taxes: Everything You Need to Know

 This doesn't mean your PayPal crypto tax form will definitely be incorrect.
 It all depends on whether you've transferred crypto from your PayPal wallet.
 Let's dive a little deeper into it.

-If you have transferred crypto to or from your PayPal crypto wallet - it's a little more complicated as PayPal will be unable to track your cost basis and therefore your 1099-K form may be incorrect.
-In this instance, you can download the Transaction Summary from your PayPal account.
+However, if you have transferred crypto to or from your PayPal crypto wallet - it's a little more complicated as PayPal will be unable to track your cost basis and therefore your gains and losses CSV file may be incorrect.
+In this instance, you can download the Crypto Transaction Statement from your PayPal account.
 This is a CSV file that includes the date you acquired/sold a given cryptocurrency, the quantity of crypto, fees, the value, and the transaction ID.
+You can then upload this to a crypto tax calculator like Koinly to let it calculate your PayPal crypto taxes for you.

 Yes.
 The IRS made it mandatory for all payment processors (like PayPal) operating in the US to provide information to the IRS about customers receiving payments on their platform.
-PayPal issues 1099-K forms for crypto - and whenever you receive a 1099-K form, the IRS receives an identical copy.
+PayPal previously issued 1099-K forms for crypto.
+Whenever you receive a 1099-K form, the IRS receives an identical copy.
 As well as this, PayPal may issue other 1099 forms for other kinds of income.

 If you’re only using PayPal to buy and sell crypto then your crypto tax reporting is relatively straightforward!
 But the reality for most crypto investors is that they’re using multiple exchanges, wallets, and blockchains for their crypto investments - which can make crypto tax reporting a real headache.